airaous/PathOptix-Intelligent-Real-Time-Navigation-Engine/deployment/NETLIFY-DEPLOYMENT.md

 - Node.js version specification

 ### **.netlifyignore** ✅ Created
-- Ignores Python backend files (deployed separately to Zeabur)
+- Ignores `backend/` directory (Python files deployed separately to Zeabur)
 - Prevents Netlify from detecting this as a Python project
 - Focuses build on frontend React app only